 Overlake Surgery Center will call you one day before the surgery to tell you what time to check in at the surgery center.
 If you haven't been contacted and need to know your surgery check in time, please contact Overlake admitting at 425.688.5218.
-The surgery center will also instruct you what to eat or drink on the day of surgery, and tell you how to take your medications the day of the surgery.
-If you have any questions, please call Overlake Surgery Center directly to clarify the instructions.
+If you have any questions about your surgery check in time or parking, please call Overlake Surgery Center directly to clarify the instructions.
 Please do not wear any jewelry, lotions or eye makeup.
+Wear loose fitting clothing to the surgery center.
+You can eat a light breakfast before surgery unless instructed otherwise.
+Please bring all three of your cataract eye drops to the surgery center with you.
+You do not need to administer any the morning of your surgery.